DigiCert Global Root G1 Trust Chain Retirement

 If each command returns a successful HTTP response, it indicates that the system’s OS trust store already contains (and trusts) the respective DigiCert root certificate.
 If the request fails with a certificate verification error, that root may be missing or restricted by your trust store configuration.

-Will this cause downtime?
+Will this cause downtime in Illumio SaaS?

-Downtime is not expected to exceed the normal maintenance window required to update the certificate chain in Illumio SaaS.
+SaaS downtime is not expected to exceed the normal maintenance window required to update the certificate chain in Illumio SaaS.
 VENs and browser access automatically use the new certificate chain once it becomes active.

 What if I run an OS version that is out-of-support or never received the G2 root?